Short Term and Serviced Apartments Archives

 Looking for a home away from home?
-Find your new temporary home with these expat-friendly short-term and serviced apartments letting agencies in Germany:
+Find your new temporary home with these expat-friendly short-term and serviced apartments letting agencies in Spain:

-Mr. Lodge is a rental agency in Munich.
-They specialize in furnished, temporary lets in and around the city, from central studios to suburban family homes.
-So, if you’re moving to Bavaria, speak to the property experts at Mr. Lodge and find your next home.

 Are you an expat service provider?
 Add your services to the Expatica Directory!